Shivam4819/Mudra/README.md

 # Mudra

-### Mudra is build for retail investors to make their investing journey easy.
-Mudra uses the data of the Mutual Fund house and give its user the knowledge of sectors and the companies those sectors
+### Mudra is built for retail investors to make their investing journey easy.
+Mudra uses the data of the Mutual Fund house.
+It analyses 1,60,000 data to and gives the knowledge of top sectors and the top companies in those sectors.

-### This project is build using flask
+## Tech Stack:

+Python, Flask, Pandas, Beautiful Soup, Seaborn, Matplotlib,Postman

-## Api
+## Api:

 * mf_house:  This api scrappes the website and bring list of 16,000 mutual fund and store those data into csv file.